Who we are

 Will there be any theoretical teaching provided (preliminary readings, lectures, courses, seminars etc)

 Preliminary readings will be distributed before the starting of this lab visit.
-The student will be guided by the Prof. Zhen-Yu Zhang and Dr. Jesus Melgarejo on statistics and study design.
+The student will be guided by the Prof. Zhen-Yu Zhang and Dr. Dongmei Wei on statistics and study design.

 What is expected from the student at the end of the research exchange?
 What will be the general outcome of the student?